AC2005/STAT-4830-poker/report_week5.md

 ## Progress and Applications on Our Poker Model
 Our overarching goal is to develop or fine tune a **reasoning model for poker** using RL to predict optimal poker moves.
 Thus far:
 1. We tried to load in a distilled version of DeepSeek (1.5B Parameters) to finetune on our Poker Bench data, but Colab does not have enough GPU vRAM to support it.
+We also tried to finetune Qwen2.5 (0.5B Parameters), but ran into a similar GPU vRAM issue.
 If we gain access to more compute, we plan on running that model and evaluating its performance our data.
 We are currently working on:
 1. Using Unsloth to apply GRPO to Llama 3B to develop a reasoning model for our poker dataset.
 This includes creating desining custom reward functions that reward outputs of proper poker actions, and apply bigger rewards for correctly predicting the